CoffeeeAtNight/MilkyTeadrop_Bot/README.md

 # MilkyTeadrop Discord Bot

 MilkyTeadrop is a Discord bot designed to provide image generation and Q&A services.
 It interfaces with a Rust backend server for processing questions and a Python REST API for image generation.
-It also uses a remote fileserver via REST-API for persisting and retrieving images.
+It also utilizes a custom-written remote UNIX-based fileserver via REST-API to persist and retrieve images.

 ## Features